BenWanless/StriveFitness/README.md

 ![logo](./client/src/assets/logos/logo-horizontal.svg)

-**Instalation Instructions**
----
-1. run `npm i` in both the client and server folders.
-2. run `npm start` in the client folder to start the front end.
-3. run `node server.js` in the server folder to start the server.

-###

 # StriveFitness
 This was completed as my capstone project for the BrainStation Web-Development bootcamp.
 StriveFitness is a web application that allows users to track their workouts and progress online.